aelkayesh/sdc_p2/README.md

 My final model results were:
 *training set accuracy up to %99.4
-* validation set accuracy of %93
+* validation set accuracy of %
 * test set accuracy ranging between %20 and %60 (I didn't re-run the test phase, it was a complete restart of the kernel)

+Training and validation accuracy were doing both well, approaching 99%, which means the model was learning well.
+The testing accuracy reached % which i

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?